-The Fifteenth Annual Meeting of the Internet Governance Forum (IGF) will be hosted online by the United Nations under the overarching theme Internet for human resilience and solidarity.
-The programme develops around the four main thematic tracks: (1) Data; (2) Environment; (3) Inclusion; (4) Trust.
+The Fifteenth Annual Meeting of the Internet Governance Forum (IGF) was hosted online by the United Nations under the overarching theme Internet for human resilience and solidarity.
+The programme was built around the four main thematic tracks: (1) Data; (2) Environment; (3) Inclusion; (4) Trust.

-IGF 2020 will feature live discussions on some of today’s most pressing Internet governance and digital policy issues, from digital inclusion and data governance, to online trust and environmental sustainability.
-The programme will include over 150 sessions grouped into four main thematic tracks.
+IGF 2020 featured live discussions on some of today’s most pressing Internet governance and digital policy issues, from digital inclusion and data governance, to online trust and environmental sustainability.
+The programme included over 150 sessions grouped into four main thematic tracks.

 Contribute to identifying best approaches to ensure the development of human-centric data governance frameworks at national, regional and international levels.